mia-platform/documentation/docs/fast_data/faq/fast-data-versioning.md

 ### Single View Creator

 - `v6.2.0`: affected by a bug on the Kafka Consumer.
+Please upgrade to `v6.2.2` or newer
-Please upgrade to `v6.2.1` or newer
+- `v6.2.1`: unintended breaking change found for user that exploited `ramda` dependency in SVC user-defined functions.
+Please upgrade to `v6.2.2` or newer

 ### Ingestion Storer